Creativity and Machine Learning: A Survey: Defining Creativity

-For this reason, we consider Boden's three criteria for studying machine creativity, defined as ``the ability to generate ideas or artifacts that are new, surprising and valuable'' \cite{boden03}.
-Value and novelty are always considered for creativity in product; surprise is commonly used too \cite{macedo02}.
-These concepts might be defined in different ways.
+For this reason, we consider Boden's three criteria for studying machine creativity, defined as \textit{``the ability to come up with ideas or artifacts that are} new, surprising and valuable\textit{''} \cite{boden03}.
+In particular, value refers to utility, performance, and attractiveness \citep{maher10}; it is related with both the quality of the production, and its acceptance by the society.
+Novelty refers to the dissimilarity between the produced artifact and other examples in its class \citep{ritchie07}.
+Finally, surprise refers to the degree to which a stimulus disagrees with expectation \citep{berlyne71}.
 We underpin our analysis on Boden's three criteria since they have been widely adopted.
-Boden also suggests that three forms of creativity can be identified \cite{boden03} to describe how a novel and surprising product is obtained, therefore linking \textit{process} and \textit{product}.
-The three forms of creativity are \textit{combinatorial}, \textit{exploratory} and \textit{transformational}.
-Combinatorial creativity is about making unfamiliar combinations of familiar ideas.
-Exploratory creativity involves the exploration of the conceptual space defined by the cultural context considered.
-Transformational creativity involves changing that space in a way that allows for new and previously inconceivable thoughts to become possible.
+Boden also suggests that three forms of creativity can be identified \cite{boden03} to describe how a novel and surprising product is obtained.
+The three forms of creativity are \textit{combinatorial}, \textit{exploratory} and \textit{transformational}{, ordered by increasing rarity and produced surprise}.
+Combinatorial creativity is about making unfamiliar combinations of familiar ideas, e.g., analogies in textual forms or collages in the visual arts.
+Exploratory creativity involves the exploration of the conceptual space defined by the cultural context considered, e.g., inventing a new type of cut for fries.
+Transformational creativity involves changing that space in a way that allows new and previously inconceivable thoughts to become possible, as it has been for free verse in poetry or abstract painting in art.